Loose Change: Criticism

-Journalists, researchers, social critics, as well as scientists and engineers, and even members of the 9/11 Truth movement have spoken out against the film's claims about the September 11 attacks.
+Journalists, researchers, social critics, as well as scientists and engineers have spoken out against the film's claims about the September 11 attacks.

 Loose Change has been subject to criticism from a variety of sources.
 In March 2007, the United States Department of State published an article called "Loose Change Debunked" that says the movie makes "sloppy mistakes".
-The article is highly critical of the evidence cited to support the claim that Flight 77 did not hit the Pentagon, and it criticizes the controlled demolition hypothesis of the World Trade Center claiming that, "Demolition professionals say controlled demolition of the Towers that day would have been impossible."
+The article is highly critical of the evidence cited to support the claim that Flight 77 did not hit the Pentagon, and it criticizes the controlled demolition hypothesis of the World Trade Center claiming that "demolition professionals say controlled demolition of the Towers that day would have been impossible."
 The article goes on to say:

 It also notes that Loose Change has also been criticized by other members of the 9/11 Truth Movement, referring specifically to the critique Sifting Through Loose Change.
 Michael Green, a member of the 9/11 Truth Movement, has analyzed the film and is critical of many of its claims and methods.
 Several independent researchers have also written critiques of the film.
 Prominent social commentator Noam Chomsky has argued that any scientists with plausible evidence would have gone through the traditional channels of scientific journals to convince other professionals, and that such a course of action is extremely low-risk for the scientist.